grscheller/neovim-notes/notes/10-RegularExpressions.md

 ## Extended Regular Expressions(ERE)

-Regular expressions (REs) are patterns used to match strings.
+Regular expressions (RE's) are patterns used to match strings.
 These days, "strings" means a data structure representing an ordered sequence of Unicode code points.
 We'll assume we are using a "string-based" regular expression engine.